Arbitrary Control of Non-Hermitian Skin Modes via Disorder and An Electric Field: Introduction

 The NHSE, with its localization of skin modes, exhibits significant controllability through diverse physical parameters.
-In one-dimensional systems, key control knobs include external electric fields \cite{PhysRevB.106.L161402,xc42-7hcg}, impurity \cite{Li2021,PhysRevResearch.5.033058}, nonlinearity \cite{PhysRevLett.134.243805,vxgf-59xt,Cai2025}, and disorder \cite{PhysRevLett.126.166801,arXiv:2311.03777,PhysRevLett.134.196302}.
-Extending to two dimensions, external magnetic fields provide an additional powerful handle, capable of either enhancing or suppressing the skin effect \cite{PhysRevLett.127.256402,PhysRevLett.131.116601,PhysRevB.106.L081402}.
-However, while these studies demonstrate the influence over the existence and degree of skin-mode localization, the fundamental challenge of achieving deterministic and arbitrary control over the skin modes in higher dimensions remains unresolved.
-This gap motivates a pivotal question: Can the localization direction of the NHSE in two-dimensional systems be arbitrarily engineered?
+In one-dimensional systems, key control knobs include external electric fields \cite{PhysRevB.106.L161402}, impurity \cite{Li2021,PhysRevResearch.5.033058}, nonlinearity \cite{PhysRevLett.134.243805,vxgf-59xt,Cai2025}, and disorder \cite{PhysRevLett.126.166801,arXiv:2311.03777,PhysRevLett.134.196302}.
+Extending to two dimensions, external magnetic fields provide an additional powerful handle, capable of either enhancing or suppressing the NHSE \cite{PhysRevLett.127.256402,PhysRevLett.131.116601,PhysRevB.106.L081402}.
+Despite this progress, existing approaches mainly tune whether the NHSE appears and how strongly modes localize.
+By contrast, the more demanding goal, deterministic, programmable control of the localization direction and the ultimate accumulation site in higher dimensions, remains largely open.
+This motivates a central question: Can skin-mode accumulation in a two-dimensional (2D) system be engineered to follow an arbitrary, designer-specified direction, and thereby be routed to a selected position along a given one-dimensional boundary?
+Achieving such spatially programmable control of the skin-mode destination would enable reconfigurable wave steering and transport across classical and quantum platforms, including directional signal routing, selective energy deposition, and robust propagation along prescribed directions in 2D media.

-In this paper, we demonstrate arbitrary control over the localization position of skin modes along the boundary in two-dimensional non-Hermitian systems by exploiting the combined effects of random on-site disorder and an external static electric field.
-Using the two-dimensional extension of the Hatano–Nelson model as an example, we show that the static electric field suppresses wave-packet transport toward the boundary, even under a strong NHSE in the absence of disorder.
-Remarkably, introducing disorder induces effective nonreciprocal hopping along the direction perpendicular to the electric field.
-Consequently, the wave packet can be localized at arbitrary positions along the boundary by tuning the directions of the electric field and nonreciprocal hopping.
-Our results reveal a synergistic interplay among the NHSE, disorder, and electric field, enabling precise and tunable control of boundary localization, a functionality unattainable in previously reported non-Hermitian systems.